JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-spring-boot-restful-web-service.md

     spring.datasource.initialization-mode=always
     ```

+    These settings enable the Spring Boot application work with the database.
     See the full list of common application properties in the [Spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html).

 ## Run the final application

+You should use an HTTP client to work with previously created endpoints.
+In IntelliJ IDEA, you can do that by using the embedded [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html):

-Let’s run the application again and see how it behaves.
-Once the application is up and running, we can execute a few post request to store some message in the database.
+1. [Run the application](#run-the-application).
+Once the application is up and running, you can execute a few POST request to store messages in the database.

-In IntelliJ IDEA, we can do that by using the embedded [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html).
-Create a file with the .http extension and add a few requests there:

-1. Create a file with the `.http` extension and add the following requests there:
+1. Create the `request.http` file and add the following HTTP requests:

-    ```HTTP
+    ```http request
     ### Post 'Hello!"
     POST http://localhost:8080/
     Content-Type: application/json